intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_language/README.md

 [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor) repo
 (from step 1).

-Transformer Language can run for latency or throughput.
+Transformer Language can run for online or batch inference.
 Use one of the following examples below, depending on your use case.

-For latency (using `--socket-id 0` and `--batch-size 1`):
+For online inference (using `--socket-id 0` and `--batch-size 1`):

 ```
 python launch_benchmark.py \